DESCRIPTION

 By the end of this course, the learner will be able to:

-This course is approved for 3.5 CE/Contact Hours to the following professions:
+This course is approved for 3.5 CE/Contact Hours for the following professions:

 - Nurses (RN, LVN, LPN) (all states)